DavidMann10k/davidmann10k.github.io/_drafts/shed.md

 ## Lumber arrived!
 ![Lumber arrived!](http://i.imgur.com/IMxVYMW.jpg)
-Once lumber arrived, after much consternation , the painstaking work of squaring and leveling the rails began.
+Once lumber arrived, the painstaking work of squaring and leveling the rails began.
 Concrete blocks, spaced no more than 4' apart, were used for the parts of the rail above grade.

 Also, 4x6, 16', treated lumber is no fun at all.
 Good if you're training like Rocky Balboa; bad if you like the current alignment of your vertebrae.